Buying a lens is neither an easy nor a superficial matter. Some may argue that it’s more important than the camera

 One of the most common difficulties photographers face is deciding between a prime and a zoom lens (or choosing between a compact camera with a ‘fixed’ prime vs a zoom lens.

 The thing is, there’s really no straight answer as to which one is best.
 Whether you choose a prime lens or a zoom lens depends on your needs and preferences.

 I know that this alone isn’t a helpful answer, so let me explain what these two types of lenses are and, more importantly, the advantages of each.

 Prime vs Zoom Lenses: Which is Better?

-The main difference between a prime lens and a zoom lens is of focal length.
+The main difference between a prime lens and a zoom lens is focal length.
 While prime lenses have a fixed focal length, zoom lenses, on the other hand, have a wider and variable focal length.
-Prime lenses tend to be smaller, lighter and offer better low light performance than zoom lenses.
+Prime lenses tend to be smaller, and lighter and offer better low-light performance than zoom lenses.
 Zoom lenses are generally heavier but thanks to their wider focal range, they are far more versatile.

 What is a Prime Lens?